Powerful Hurricane Lee will create hazardous conditions along the East Coast, regardless of its uncertain final track - Local News 8

 By Mary Gilbert and Allison Chinchar, CNN

-(CNN) — Category 3 Hurricane Lee remains hundreds of miles east of the Caribbean on Saturday morning, yet forecasters say the storm’s effects may have an impact on the US Atlantic seaboard as early as this weekend.
+(CNN) — Hurricane Lee remains hundreds of miles east of the Caribbean late Saturday, yet forecasters say the storm’s effects may have an impact on the US Atlantic seaboard as early as this weekend.

-Lee was just shy of 350 miles east-northeast of the northern Leeward Islands as of 11 a.m.
-ET Saturday, whipping up maximum sustained winds of 115 mph, according to the US National Hurricane Center.
-The major hurricane, which earlier reached Category 5 status, is expected to maintain its strength Saturday but is forecast to restrengthen over the weekend.
+Lee was 285 miles northeast of the northern Leeward Islands as of 11 p.m.
+ET Saturday, whipping up maximum sustained winds of 105 mph, according to the National Hurricane Center.
+The Category 2 hurricane, which earlier reached Category 5 status, is expected to maintain its strength Saturday and restrengthen over the weekend.

 It’s still too early to determine whether the core of the storm will directly impact the US mainland, but Lee is expected to rip currents and large waves to most of the East Coast of the United States on Sunday and Monday and worsen through the week, the hurricane center said.